rahulsingh97/Python-Weather-with-Folium/README.md

 # Python-Weather-with-Folium

 ## this code is noob friendly
+i've tried my best to make this code easy to understand, so that even a beginner can understand it easily

-GET CITY AND WEATHER DATA WITH MAP
+GET CITY AND WEATHER DATA WITH MAP USING REST-API AND FOLIUM

 to get api key you need to visit https://openweathermap.org/api